-We recommend that you stay reasonably close by on Friday night, particularly if competing in the 100km event.
-We encourage all competitors to attend registration on Friday as Saturday's schedule is tight and the race registration tent will only be open for a limited time.
+We recommend that you stay reasonably close by on Saturday night, particularly if competing in the 100km event.
+We encourage all competitors to attend registration on Saturday as Sunday's schedule is tight and the race registration tent will only be open for a limited time.

-There will be a major revamp of the Husky100 course in 2013.
+There have been some changes to the Husky100 course in 2013.
 We have redesigned the course to add more Single Track and to take out a lot of the low lying area at the northern end of the course.

 We set out to make the Stevens Bikes Husky 100 a fun event, accessible to all level of riders.
 While there are one or two sections of technical single track on the 100km course, which would amount to perhaps 20 metres of the entire course, the majority of the track is smooth, flowing and a whole heap of fun, just as we set out to achieve.

 We certainly believe that our 100km course is the ideal event for anyone looking at stepping up from shorter events to this level of racing.